ta-datapt-bcn/project-web/README.md

 * The brand is not in a separate HTML object, it's contained in the title.
 * Some products have some empty fields (solved with default=None or with try/except).
 * User Agent not added on Scrapy (solved it adding it in settings.py)
-* Identation error (solved it by converting it to spaces with Sublime)

 ## Learnings